 To be respectful of someone’s desire not be out, or to be out differently in different contexts, mirror the language they use to describe themselves in that space and avoid disclosing information about their gender and/or sexual identity.

-If you are considering what coming out might mean to you, we invite you to reach out to any of our staff members, schedule a Qoffee with QuInterns chat, visit our Resources page, or consider making use of one or more of the services below.
+If you are considering what coming out might mean to you, we invite you to reach out to us, schedule a Qoffee with a QuIntern, visit our resources page, or consider making use of one or more of the services below.